hyperledger-archives/indy-sdk/doc/cred-revocation.md

    rotated a DID keypair and accidentally invalidated all credentials issued by an institution...)

-3. Each issuer must also publish on the ledger a <u style="color:blue">
+3. Each issuer must also publish on the ledger a __ revocation registry__.
-   revocation registry</u>.
 This metadata references a credential definition and specifies how revocation for that credential type will be handled.
-   The revocation registry tells which cryptographic <u style="color:blue">
-   accumulator</u> can be used to test revocation, and gives the URI and hash of the associated <u style="color:blue">tails file</u>.
+   The revocation registry tells which cryptographic __ accumulator__ can be used to test revocation, and gives the URI and hash of the associated __tails file__.

 4. Each issuer must publish on the ledger an accumulator value that describes the revocation status for all associated credentials.
 This